Case-IEEE/lab-1-getting-started-lab-tas/README.md

 	state = digitalRead(13);
 we set the variable `state` to the value retrieved through `digitalRead(13)`, which is the value of pin 13.

-We will expand upon the basic premise of the Second Component by adding a Serial Monitor to the arduino code, so we can see the state of the system on our computer.
-This will also introduce us to an important concept called __Debouncing__, which you will discover more about in the second exercise of this component.
+This will also introduce us to an important concept called __Debouncing__.
 This will also introduce you to Boolean Logic on an Arduino.

 ### Third Component